fehernandespaysan/Coursera_Data_Science_Final_Project/README.md

 This is a Natural Language Processing project, the goal is to create a next word predictor based on the user input.

+Below you will find additional information on the project and link to the project presentation and app.

 ## Documents

 ***Capstone Project - Milestone Report.pdf (PDF)*** - Here you will find the data cleansing and data exploratory analysis for this project.